ablab/IsoQuant/README.md

 * `default` - a just trade-off between precision and recall for usual long-read dataset, intron retention is reported;
 * `all` - report most of detected modification as novel transcripts, loses precision in favor to recall; intron retention is reported;
 * `fl` - input reads are considered as full-length transcripts; intron retention is reported;
-* `assembly` - input sequences are considered to be reliable and each transcript to be represented only once, so abundance is not requires; intron retention is reported;
+* `assembly` - input sequences are considered to be reliable and each transcript to be represented only once, so abundance is not required; intron retention is reported;

 Transcript model construction strategy is chosen automatically based on specified data type.
 However, parameters will be overridden if set manually.